Human beings take birth, they get old, and die. We can’t stop the process but delay it to a certain extent.

 The first thing that caught my eye is the fact that the makers gave us as many as six different memory-flex cables to clean breech to muzzle.

 Each of these cables vary in length.
 To be more specific, you’ll have 8-inch, 12-inch, and 36-inch cables with the kit.

-Again, this is done to make sure we can clean different guns (from Pistols to Assault Rifles).
+Again, this is done to make sure you can clean different guns (from Pistols to Assault Rifles).

-The next thing people will notice is the fact that the guys provide twenty-two different bore cleaning brushes just to help you tackle different bore sizes and diameters.
+The next thing people will notice is the fact that the kit provides twenty-two different bore cleaning brushes just to help you tackle different bore sizes and diameters.

 Oh, these are bio-degradable.
 Also, these lubricants don’t have harsh odor that’s ever so prevalent with some lubricants.